MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/converting-time-zone-power-automate.md

 #### Decipher a datetime

-- Datetimes might come in different formats.
+- Datetimes might have different formats.
 If your datetime has a `Z` at the end, it means it's in UTC time.

   For example: `2020-04-10T01:28:14.0406387Z`